KondaVenkateswarlu11/DevOps/Aws-Terraform-Project.md

 ## Configure Private Subnet
 - Use the route table created during VPC creation.
+- Create a NAT Gateway in the public subnet.
 - In the route section of the VPC route table, add the NAT Gateway.
 - In the subnet association section, add the private subnet.